EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.2_Paragraph/README.md

 \fbox{\UseVerb{myverb}}\par
 ```

-The package **cprotect** do the similar things to the fancyvrb.
+The package **cprotect** does the similar things to the fancyvrb.

 ```latex
 \cprotect\fbox{\verb|#$@$\%^&|}\par
 ```

-Package **verbatim** extends the verbatim environment, which also provide a command `\verbatiminput` to copy the text in a file you give to.
+Package **verbatim** extends the verbatim environment, which also provides a command `\verbatiminput` to copy the text in the file you give to it.
 See more details in "./rsc/verbatim.pdf"

 The package can also define a very short name to `\verb`.
 It should be noticed that the symbol you define may conflict with some commands you use behind.